How can we help?

 IFT is located between Euston Station and Euston Square Underground.
 The area is well served by public transport and there is pay and display parking available in Stephenson Way and adjoining streets.Because of our easy accessibility we do not operate a catchment area.
 Many clients come from outside London.

 There is disability badge parking outside the building.
 Therapists will do all they can to make the work accessible to anyone with a disability and special requirements should be discussed with the clinical administrator.
 Unfortunately at the moment our access to wheelchairs has been temporarily suspended while accessibility is improved by works to the building.

 If you have any other questions please contact us.
 We appreciate that seeking therapy and counselling is often a big step and we want to be as helpful as possible.
 If we think that IFT is not the best place to access the help you need then we will try to direct you to more appropriate help.

 Please telephone us so that we can take your referral.
-When you decide to refer, our Service Administrator will take down some basic information and also find out your availabilities.
-We currently have appointments Monday – Thursday, late afternoon and evenings.
+When you decide to refer, our Service Administrator will take down some basic information and also find out your availability.
+We currently have appointments Monday – Wednesday, late afternoon and evenings.